vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the afternoon, I went to Mehak Indian Cuisine to pick up an online order.
 I left my home around 1 PM and returned a little after 1:30 PM.

+## Friday November 13

+In the evening, I went to downtown Berkeley.
+I left my home around 5:10 PM.
+I finished checking out of Trader Joe's at 5:44 PM.
+I then went to Udupi Palace from where I ordered a spinach masala dosa.